jedevc/fyp-report/report.md

 }
 ```

-To check that flags are valid, and prevent invalid submissions, we check that
+To check that flags are valid and prevent invalid submissions, we check that
 in the flag `FLAG{m_n}`, where `m` and `n` are integers, that `n = 2 * m + 42`.
 Because the specification is hidden to players, they would have to generate a
-number of challenges multiple times to extract the technique by which this
+large variety of challenges many times to extract the technique by which this
 checksum is calculated.

 ### Index page